I don’t know about you, but my anxiety is forever compelling me to do more. I feel like I’m not doing it properly unless I’m doing All the Things.

 Lowered blood pressure and heart rate

-In terms of magnetism and manifestation, mindfulness helps by:
+In terms of mindset and mental wellness, mindfulness helps by:

 Focusing your mind